cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Blinding Considerations {#blind-considerations}

-This document makes use of one types of blinding variants: multiplicative.
+This document makes use of one type of blinding variants: multiplicative.
-However, the choice of blinding mechanism has security implications. {{JKX21}}
-analyze the security properties of different blinding mechanisms.
+Blinding may also be done additively.
+However, the choice of blinding mechanism has security implications. {{JKX21}} analyze the security properties of different blinding mechanisms.
 The results can be summarized as follows:

 - Multiplicative blinding is safe for all applications.
 - Additive blinding is possibly unsafe, unless one of the following conditions